2020PB/police-brutality/reports/Washington.md

 A racial slur can be heard shouted, although it is unsure who is shouting.

-tags: arrest, tear-gas, shoot, projectiles, protestor
+tags: arrest, tear-gas, shoot, projectile, protestor

 id: wa-olympia-1